eigentaylor/eigentaylor.github.io/_previews/2026-04-15-perfect-approval.md

 I've made plenty of [cases for Approval voting recently](../approval-only/){:target="_blank"}.
 I've talked about it in direct comparison with other methods and why I think it wins out for [various practical reasons](../practicalapproval/){:target="_blank"}.
 But that's not what I want to do in this post.

 Here, I'm going back to my roots.
-I'm going to just talk about the pure math underlying Approval voting, and why it's fundamental in a way that other voting systems just aren't.
-I will talk about the proofs that--under certain assumptions--Approval actually breaks the famous impossibility theorems like [Gibbard-Satterthwaite](../gibbard-satt/){:target="_blank"} and [Arrow's Theorem](../arrows/){:target="_blank"}, and what that means.
+I'm going to talk about the pure math underlying Approval voting, and why it's fundamental in a way that other voting systems just aren't.
+I will talk about the proofs that--under certain assumptions--Approval actually breaks famous impossibility theorems like [Gibbard-Satterthwaite](../gibbard-satt/){:target="_blank"} and [Arrow's Theorem](../arrows/){:target="_blank"}, and what that means.

 This post is inspired and borrows heavily on an amazing paper by [Marc Vorsatz: "Approval voting on dichotomous preferences"](http://www.jstor.org/stable/41106808).